 Now is the time to begin applying Noise Reduction (NR).
 Start with Low and see how it sounds, then move to Medium.
 If you need to use High be aware that it is very sensitive to the input gain level.
 If the input gain is too high you will hear artifacts of the noise reduction which typically are described as dripping or running water.
 Reduce the input gain until the artifacts disappear.
 The artifacts are a residual effect of an artificially high noise floor.

 Check the Echo Return Loss (ERL) value in the Ch Processing parameters of each AEC input.
-For best performance results in Tesira, ERL value should be between 0 and +10dB while the far end talks.
-A value of +5 is optimal.
+For best performance results in Tesira, ERL (dB) value should be between 0 and +15dB while the far end talks.
+A value between +5 to +10 is ideal.
 This indicates the total amount of difference between the signal sent the AEC Reference and what is heard at the AEC processing block.

 Unmute all mics.

 Adjust your gating automixer to allow the desired number of open mics (NOM).
 For many conferencing applications this can be left undefined (the mixer will open channels based on their signal level).
 In noisy environments it may be desirable to limit the number of open mics to better manage the noise to the far end.
 Enabling the direct outputs on the gating automixer and connecting them to an RMS meter will allow you to monitor which mics are active at any given time.
 The mix output should be sent to the far end.